 Historical Sites Related to the Morrigan

 Furthermore, there are several sites associated with the Morrigan in Northern Ireland.
 One such place is a county town known as Armagh which translates as “Macha’s height” or Machas’s high place.
-The Dá Chich na Morrigna (“two breasts of the Morrigan”), a pair of hills in Co.
-Armagh, which was considered the capital on Ulster in the chronicles of the Ulster Cycle.
+The Dá Chich na Morrigna (“two breasts of the Morrigan”) is a pair of hills in Co.
+Armagh that was considered the capital of Ulster in the chronicles of the Ulster Cycle.

 In the county of Louth, there is a field known as Gort na Morrighan (Morrigan’s field), which was said to be given to her by the Dagda.
 Boa Island, the largest island in Northern Island has been named after Badb.
 In addition, inscriptions invoking Cahaboduva (battle Raven) have been found in the Drome region of France.

 The Morrigan was the Celtic pagan Goddess of War.
 She was also a goddess of fate, life and death, wisdom, prophecy, and the land.
 She is described as being the patroness of revenge, magic, priestesses, night, and witches.